Dentsu International accelerates industry leadership with substantial progress on environmental, social targets during 2020

 Dentsu International today announced strong performance against its 2020 Social Impact strategy and sustainability goals.
 The 2020 Social Impact Highlights Report how despite global disruption linked to the COVID-19 pandemic, dentsu continued the integration of the company’s Social Impact strategy into business services and operations, responding to increasing client interest in sustainability, and high levels of engagement amongst its global employees has combined to accelerate year on year progress.

-Year-on-year, dentsu reported strong results against its environmental and social targets, and led the industry in being the first to achieve both RE100 accreditation for its sourcing of 100% renewable electricity, and external validation of its Science Based Target by the Science Based Target Initiative.
+Year-on-year, dentsu reported strong results against its environmental and social targets, and led the industry in being the first to achieve both RE100 accreditation for its sourcing of 100% renewable electricity, and external validation of its 2030 Net Zero target by the Science Based Target Initiative.
 The strong results are reflected in its CDP (Carbon Disclosure Project) rating – in 2020 dentsu international achieved an A- for the second year running, the highest rating in its sector.

 Amongst the highlights reported: